 especially if they belonged to religious groups.

-For other contributions by Maria Grech Ganado, please follow the link below:
+For other contributions by Maria Grech Ganado, please follow the links below:

 Poetry in this post: © Maria Grech Ganado